 That dent in your frame is probably ok, but maybe it’s not.
 You should get it looked at.

-Touch up paint always looks like showtime.
+Touch up paint always looks like !!
+BAN ME NOW FOR SWEARING !!.
 Often it looks worse than the scratch.

 A pristine bike free of dirt, scratches, and wear marks makes me sort of sad.

 A bike that’s been chained to the same tree for three years caked with rust and missing parts makes me sad too.

 Bikes purchased at Wal-mart, Target, Costco, or K-mart are generally not the best bang for your buck.

 Toe overlap is not the end of the world, unless you crash and die – then it is.

 Sometimes parts break.
 Sometimes you crash.
 Sometimes it’s your fault.

 Yes, you can buy a bike without riding it first.
 It would be nice to ride it first, but it’s not a deal breaker not to.